Navigating Holiday Nutrition: Embrace Joy and Wellness

 What to do instead:

-Fill half your plate with produce, then add your favorite protein, starch, and flavors
+Fill half your plate with produce, then add your favorite protein, starch, and flavors.

-Make room for both nourishment and enjoyment
+Make room for both nourishment and enjoyment!

 3. Mindful Eating Isn’t the Same as Controlled Eating

+Mindful eating is about presence and connection—not portion policing.
 It helps regulate intake naturally by bringing awareness to hunger, fullness, and satisfaction signals.
-And it’s especially helpful in social or high-stimulation settings like the holidays.
+This is especially helpful in social or high-stimulation settings like the holidays.

 What to do instead:

-Check in with hunger before and after you eat
+Check in with hunger before and after you eat.

-Put your fork down between bites and actually taste the food
+Put your fork down between bites and actually taste the food.

-Eat seated and undistracted when possible
+Eat seated and undistracted when possible.

-Remind yourself: fullness is not failure
+Remind yourself: fullness is not failure!

 4. Choose Curiosity Over Judgment